 A description of Whitley in 1825 refers to two public houses but mentions that there were formerly five.
 Judging by the size of Whitley at that time the pubs must have made up a substantial portion of the village.

 In fact there had been a colliery just south of Whitley village called Whitley Pit.
 It opened in 1817 and the pit was worked until 1848.
 There had also been a mine at Whitley in the 1600s.
-So Whitley’s population had already seen a rise and fall associated with the early 19th century colliery and this would account for the fall in the number of pubs.
+So Whitley’s population had already seen a rise and fall associated with the early nineteenth century colliery and this would account for the fall in the number of pubs.
 Whitley Pit was located at the point where Whitley Railway Station was later built – now the site of the Whitley Bay Metro Station.

 The principal house in Whitley in 1825 was Whitley Hall on the south side of the village street.
 It was the property of the Duke of Northumberland and then the home to Sanderson Ilderton.
 Another hall, Whitley Park, was situated in what was then open countryside just to the north and nearer the coast.
 It was the home to a Thomas Wright of North Shields (died 1840).
 This hall was originally built around 1789 by an Edward Hall of Flatworth who was a noted fat ox breeder.
 When Hall died in 1792 his hall passed to a hostman called John Haigh and then to Thomas Wright about 1800.
 During the early twentieth century it served as a hotel.
 The adjoining grounds of this house were described in 1825 as having ‘a pleasing effect’.
 Today the grounds are still there and still called Whitley Park but are now a public park near The Spanish City.